robert-claypool/robert-claypool.github.io/_posts/2018-12-09-awesome-workflows.md

 tags: [workflows, code quality]
 ---

-I love software development for it's blend of art and science.
+I love software development for its blend of art and science.
 While design patterns train us to see elegant, *artful solutions*, debugging and troubleshooting are constant reminders of the *exacting nature* of machines we try to control.